ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 functionality.

-The client MAY include a `WT-Available-Protocols` header field in the CONNECT request.
+The client MAY include a `WT-Available-Protocols` header field in the CONNECT The client MAY include a `WT-Available-Protocols` header field in the CONNECT request.
 The `WT-Available-Protocols` field enumerates the possible next protocols in preference order, with the most preferred protocol listed first.
 If the server receives such a header, it MAY include a `WT-Protocol` field in a successful (2xx) response.
-If it does, the server MUST include a single choice from the client's list in that field.
+If it does, the server MUST include a single choice from the client's list in that field; client behavior when the server response does not satisfy this requirement is described below.
 Servers MAY reject the request if the client did not include a suitable protocol.

 Both `WT-Available-Protocols` and `WT-Protocol` are Structured Fields
 {{!FIELDS=RFC9651}}.  `WT-Available-Protocols` is a List.  `WT-Protocol` is